UVCB Substances

 EU/ECHA Consultation On REACH Developmental Toxicity Test Proposal For Fatty Acids, Tall-Oil, Reaction Products With Formaldehyde And (Z)-N-9-Octadecenyl-1,3-Propanediamine (CAS 68911-83-1)

-ECHA is seeking third-party data on developmental toxicity for a specific tall-oil fatty acid derivative to evaluate a REACH vertebrate testing proposal by May 2026.
-Companies should assess their data holdings to avoid redundant testing costs and anticipate potential shifts in hazard classification for this substance.
+The European Chemicals Agency is requesting third-party data on developmental toxicity for a specific tall-oil fatty acid derivative to evaluate a new vertebrate testing proposal.
+Companies should assess internal data holdings to mitigate potential testing costs and anticipate future shifts in hazard classification that could impact market access.

 echa.europa.euEuropean UnionEuropean Union